20+ Top HR Thought Leaders to Follow

 Melanie Naranjo is the VP of People at Ethena, a modern compliance training platform, where she leverages over a decade of HR experience to build inclusive and ethical workplaces.
 Or, as one of her LinkedIn followers put it, “the epitome of relatable and knowledgeable on the modern People and employee experience.”

 Her expertise is further recognized through her roles as an Advisor at TroopHR and CPO Council Member at Lattice, as well as a media presence in NBC, HR Brew, and Bloomberg.
-You can follow her for innovative insights on compliance training, team scaling, and executive coaching.

 4. Jessica Zwaan